Code-Ninjas-Home-Office/Code-Ninjas-Tutorials/nye.md

 ## New Year, New Code! @showdialog

 The New Year is a great time to try something new!
-Let's try out some coding in JavaScript - which is what you'll use in IMPACT's Orange, Green, and Blue belt - to ring in the new year!
+Let's try out some coding in JavaScript - which is what you'll use in IMPACT's Orange, Green, and Blue belts - to ring in the new year!

 Click ``||loops:Ok||`` to get started!